madeleinemc/website/src/pages/about/cv/index.md

 title: Madeleine Chang
 ---

-_Third-year Cornell University undergraduate with algorithms and data analysis experience looking for a 2021 summer internship._
+_Third-year Cornell University undergraduate with algorithms and data analysis experience looking for an exciting and meaningful job._

 **mmc337@cornell.edu**